 Payroll History: This amount is derived from the historic gross earnings imported for the employee.
-For each weekly pay run processed in the payroll system, the payroll history calculation will adjust to account for the 'remaining' weeks - to make up the 52 weeks.
-In this example, the payroll history only accounts for 46 weeks of historic gross earnings because the payroll system now has 6 weeks of current earnings data.
+For each pay run processed in the payroll system, the payroll history calculation will adjust to make up 1 year of earnings.
+In this example, the payroll history only accounts for part of the historic gross earnings from 10/05/2021 because the payroll system now has earnings data from 25/10/2021.

 The instances where this field will display as $0 are as follows: